pglez82/asw2223_0/webapp/README.md

 In the console, we will get an overview of the results and in the results directory we will have the full report in web format.

-It is important to note that we could also dockerize this load tests using this [image](https://hub.docker.com/r/denvazh/gatling).
+It is important to note that we could also dockerize these load tests using this [image](https://hub.docker.com/r/denvazh/gatling).
 It is just a matter of telling the docker file where your gatling configuration and scala files are and the image will do the rest.